 An overview of the most relevant PSI applications for the monitoring of transport infrastructure is reported in this section.
-Four major infrastructure classes have been reviewed to cover the PSI applications, i.e., roadways, bridges, airports, railways, and the most relevant have been reported.
-A summary of main information from the reviewed literature is reported in Table 2.
+Four major infrastructure classes are reviewed to cover the PSI applications, i.e., roadways, bridges, airports and railways, and the most relevant have been reported.
+A summary of the main information from the reviewed literature sources is reported in Table 2.